umitsamima/charliecloud/doc-src/tutorial.rst

 This approach starts a single container process, which then forks and coordinates the parallel work.
-The advantage is that this approach is completely independent of the host for dependency configuration and installation; the disadvantage is that it cannot take advantage of any host-specific things that might e.g. improve performance.
+The advantage is that this approach is completely independent of the host for dependency configuration and installation; the disadvantage is that it cannot take advantage of host-specific things such as configuration.

 For example::